loopbackio/loopback.io/pages/en/lb4/Server.md

 Server is a system that enters a working state of doing something by starting it, and exits the working state by stopping it.
-Usually a Server is responsible for interacting with events outside, process incoming things and give corresponding responses.
+Usually a Server is responsible for interacting with events outside, processing incoming things and giving corresponding responses.

 ## Implement a Server